Claim: Brown recluse spider eggs used to fill Beanie Babies in the 1990s are finally hatching.

 If you were obsessed with Beanie Babies in the '90s, get ready to fall in love all over again, because the spider eggs they used to fill your favorite Beanies are beginning to hatch!
 Collectors all over the country have been reporting that the long-awaited day has finally arrived, with brown recluse spiderlings bursting through the seams of Beanies everywhere!

-That article contained several tidbits of misinformation.
+That article contains several tidbits of misinformation.
 First, brown recluse spider eggs don't lay dormant for 20-something years: according to Orkin pest control experts, these little eggs usually hatch about a month after being laid.
-Second, manufacturer Ty Warner used small plastic pellets or beans to stuff their Beanie Babies, not spider eggs:
+Second, manufacturer Ty Warner used small plastic pellets or beans to stuff their Beanie Babies, not spider eggs.

-Finally, and most important, Clickhole is not a news source, but rather a satirical offshoot of The Onion that aims to poke fun at and emulate viral articles, with or without the facts:
+Finally, and most importantly, Clickhole is not a news source, but rather a satirical offshoot of The Onion that aims to poke fun at and emulate viral articles, with or without the facts: